Lucchese crime family Brooklyn faction

-The Lucchese crime family's Brooklyn faction is a group of Italian-American mobsters within the Lucchese crime family that control organized crime activities in the New York metropolitan area but are predominantly based in Brooklyn and Staten Island.
-The Brooklyn faction was created after two separate crews in the Lucchese family were merged together.
-The merger occurred during the early 2000s, when the Lucchese family administration decided that Vario Crew Caporegime Domenico "Danny" Cutaia would also take control of the Bensonhurst Crew.
-The Lucchese family administration saw the 19th Hole crew without leadership because it had been crippled by numerous indictments and informants during 1990s, leaving many members imprisoned.
-After the merger of the two crews, the Lucchese Borgata referred to this crew as the Brooklyn faction.
+The Brooklyn faction of the Lucchese crime family is a group of Italian American mobsters who control organized crime activities in the New York metropolitan area but are predominantly based in Brooklyn and Staten Island.
+The administration of the Lucchese family have identified crews and members based in Brooklyn as the being part of the Brooklyn faction.
+Since the leaders of the Lucchese family were originally from the Harlem and Bronx faction of the family.

-Before the merger the Vario Crew, sometimes known as the Canarsie Crew, had predominantly been based in Brooklyn neighborhoods of Canarsie and Flatlands.
+The Lucchese family has had members operating in Brooklyn dating back into the 1930s.
+The earliest known Brooklyn based caporegime was Salvatore "Don Turiddo" Curiale who led his crew operating in Brownsville, Canarsie and East New York.
+After Curiale retired his crew was taken over by Caporegime Paul Vario.
+The Vario Crew, sometimes known as the Canarsie Crew, had predominantly been based in Brooklyn neighborhoods of Canarsie and Flatlands.
 The crew was controlled by Caporegime Paul Vario during the early 1960s into the early 1980s, when Vario, Jimmy Burke, and a number of other associates were imprisoned, primarily due to the testimony of another long-term associate, Henry Hill.
 The life story of Hill's time with the Vario crew was the subject of Nicholas Pileggi's book Wiseguy and Martin Scorsese's crime film adapted from that book, Goodfellas (1990), starring Ray Liotta as Hill.
 After Vario's imprisonment, Alphonse "Little Al" D'Arco became the new caporegime of the crew.
 During the early 1990s, D'Arco worked closely with family boss Vic Amuso and Underboss Anthony Casso, following their orders having numerous murders committed.
 In 1991, D'Arco became the family's acting boss when Amuso and Casso went into hiding, but D'Arco eventually feared for his life and became a government witness.
 The crew was then taken over by Domenico "Danny" Cutaia, who was able to bring back some stability.
-Cutaia would continue to control the crew until he stepped down for health concerns in late the 2000s.